emako/HexConvert/README.md

   - Optional separator string between bytes (e.g. space or dash)
   - Optional per-byte prefix (e.g. `"0x"`)
 - High-performance span APIs avoid allocations and offer buffer-aware overloads; pooled helpers use `ArrayPool<T>` to minimize allocations
+- Stream helpers read/write UTF-8 text and delegate parsing/formatting to the existing APIs.
+Async methods are provided where supported.
+Stream readers/writers use `leaveOpen: true` on platforms that support the parameter to avoid closing the underlying stream.

 ## Examples